simonmichael/hledger/.github/ISSUE_TEMPLATE/support.md

 ---

 Requests for help and support with hledger are very welcome, and useful feedback for the project.
-But in most cases, please send them to the #hledger IRC chat room or the mail list instead:
+But usually, you should not submit them here; instead, ask on the #hledger IRC chat room or mail list, and we'll be happy to help:

 http://irc.hledger.org   (quickest; no chat client needed) http://list.hledger.org